 Navigating the Mortgage Loan Process

 Once you have an idea about which type of loan (or loans) you may be interested in exploring, reach out to a mortgage lender to find out more about options that apply to you.
 A lender will work with you to determine how much you can afford to spend on a house and how much your mortgage payments will be.
 They will look at a variety of different factors to assess your financial status to get you prequalified for a loan.
 One of the things they will be looking for is how large your debt to income ratio is.
-Your debt to income ratio is determined by taking all your monthly expenses, and dividing it by your pre-tax income.
+Your debt-to-income ratio is determined by taking all your monthly expenses, and dividing it by your pre-tax income.

 Typically, a smaller debt to income ratio is preferred and may help you in the loan process as lenders believe that you are more likely to be able to make all your mortgage payments.
 With that said, if you have a high ratio, it does not mean that you will not get a loan.
 The best thing to do is know your ratio and discuss options with your lender.

 There is a difference in financing when buying a constructed house, or when building new with a company like Shea.
 Mortgages for new homes can be different since the price may fluctuate slightly as you customize the home to your desire which causes some differences in processes than if purchasing a previously constructed home.
 When working with Shea Homes, we have a specialized mortgage team – Shea Mortgage – that will make your home buying process as easy as possible and you can learn more about homebuilder loans on our blog, here.
+Whether you plan to use a broker, lender, or are planning to secure a mortgage with Shea Mortgage, download and complete this checklist so you are well prepared for your first financial meeting.

 Focusing Your Search